 |Shao Khan towers over Shang Tsung.|

-Shao Khan (John Vernon) served as the primary antagonist, allowing the other realms to invade Earthrealm while only actually appearing in four episodes.
-Other Kombatants made appearances throughout the show’s run, including the undead warrior Scorpion (Perlman), Kitana’s ex-fiancé Rain (Rino Romano) who served the Emperor, Sub-Zero’s fellow ninja and friend Smoke (Jeremy Ratchford), Lin Kuei cyborgs Cyrax and Sektor (Harewood), Sonya’s arch-nemesis Kano (Michael Des Barres) and the four-armed Sheeva (Dawnn Lewis).
-Film villain Shang Tsung (Neil Ross) also made several appearances.
+Shao Khan (John Vernon) remained the primary antagonist, allowing the other realms to invade Earthrealm while only actually appearing in four episodes.
+Other Kombatants made appearances throughout the show’s run, including the undead warrior Scorpion (Perlman); Kitana’s ex-fiancé Rain (Rino Romano) who served the Emperor; Sub-Zero’s fellow ninja and friend, Smoke (Jeremy Ratchford); Lin Kuei cyborgs Cyrax and Sektor (Harewood); Sonya’s arch-nemesis Kano (Michael Des Barres); and the four-armed Sheeva (Dawnn Lewis).
+Film villain and first game boss Shang Tsung (Neil Ross) also made several appearances.
 The series was notable for being the debut of sorcerer Quan Chi (Nick Chinlund) who went on to become the villain in Mortal Kombat Mythologies: Sub-Zero and Mortal Kombat 4 in 1997.